BootsOnTheGround-3Caretakers/three-caretakers-v001/README.md

 all variables are of string type.

+## Queries
+More queries (like sort order) are in this doc. https://florianholzapfel.github.io/express-restify-mongoose/

+##
 This is the raw code (as of 3/20).
 Check the actual github in case there are changes.

 ```